MarcialRosales/rabbitmq-tracing-guide/README.md

 1. Go to the Management UI > *Admin* tab > *Tracing* menu.
 2. Choose the node you want to trace on
   ![Choose node](rabbitmq_tracing_choose_node.png)
 3. Give it a name to your trace.
 Choose the vhost.
 We can limit the amount of bytes of the payload we want to log.

-  **Delete existing trace file if it is not empty otherwise the plugin will fail to create the trace**
+  **Warning**: We should delete the trace file if it exists and it is not empty otherwise the plugin will fail to create the trace
 4. Choose which messages we want to trace:
   - `#` trace every message sent to any exchange and delivered by any queue
   - `publish.#` trace every message sent to any exchange